-This press was designed to easily form 3/4-inch round screens into baskets for use with various vaporizers such as the E-Nano, Underdog, and HeatIsland vaporizers.
+This press was designed to easily form 3/4-inch round screens into baskets for use with various devices such as the E-Nano, Underdog, and HeatIsland.

 The finished baskets have a diameter of 9.6mm with flared edges to fit tubes with an inside diameter of between 9.4 and 11mm (including 14mm glass male fittings)

 Want to test our baskets before investing in a press?
 Now you can purchase a 5-pack of formed screens!

 - Press Plate & Piston (preinstalled on clamp)

 - Partially unscrew Piston and place new screen into press

 - Push carriage/piston assembly into position. *CAREFULLY* align the piston with the center of the screen

 - Begin slowly tightening the screw to start forming the basket.